Lake School 2026

 Mark and Lisa McDonnell – Slow Session House Party

-Dukes Commercial Hotel.
-8:30pm onwards, 2nd, 3rd, 4th, 7th & 8th Jan 2025Mark and Lisa McDonnell’s Slow Session and House Parties have been a staple of the Lake School Live for over a decade.
-Hundreds of players, singers and dancers have joined their daily classes and nightly sessions at The Commercial Hotel, Koroit and The Kirkstall Pub.
-Join Mark and Lisa as they re-create their famous House Parties.
-Bookings: Tony 03-5565-8440
+Mark and Lisa McDonnell’s Slow Session and House Parties have been a staple of the Lake School for over a decade.
+Slow and steady, supportive and encouraging are the hallmarks of these beloved sessions.
+Hundreds of players, singers and dancers have joined the daily classes and nightly sessions.
+Join Mark and Lisa as they re-create their famous House Parties in Koroit and Kirkstall.

 Youth Session